AgenaTrader/AgenaScript-documentation/sources/keywords.md

 graphics The graphics object of the price chart (context)

-rectangle The size of the drawing area (type “public struct rectangle”)
+rectangle The size of the drawing area (type "public struct rectangle")

 double min The smallest price in the y-axis